Rick Jones (character): Marvel 2099

-Thanatos, an alternate universe variant of Rick Jones, appears in Spider-Man 2099, although his identity is not revealed until a later appearance in Captain Marvel.
+Thanatos, an alternate universe version of Rick Jones, appears in Spider-Man 2099, although his identity is not revealed until a later appearance in Captain Marvel.

 The Incredible Hulk: Future Imperfect

-An alternate universe variant of Rick Jones from Earth-9200 appears in The Incredible Hulk: Future Imperfect.
+An alternate universe version of Rick Jones from Earth-9200 appears in The Incredible Hulk: Future Imperfect.
 This version is a member of a resistance against the Maestro.

 The Last Avengers Story

-An alternate universe variant of Rick Jones from Earth-9511 appears in The Last Avengers Story.
+An alternate universe version of Rick Jones from Earth-9511 appears in The Last Avengers Story.

 Ultimate Marvel

-An alternate universe variant of Rick Jones from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Rick Jones from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is a superhero who was given powers by the Watchers and is also known as Nova and Captain Marvel.